Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Introduction

+We expect that motivic $\chi$-independence for the $\SL_{n}$-Higgs moduli space $\cM_{n,L}$ (when $n$ is invertible in $k$) should be obtained by similar techniques from the cohomological version in \cite{MS}.

+The $\chi$-independence phenomenon for Higgs bundles is now understood as an instance of $\chi$-independence of BPS cohomology in the context of enumerative geometry of Calabi-Yau 3-folds (e.g.\ see \cite[$\S$0.3]{MS-chi-ind} and \cite{Kinjo-Koseki}).
+Once again, it would be very interesting to know if this more general $\chi$-independence has a motivic nature.

+A key ingredient in both these proofs is the fact that the motives involved are abelian, which boils down to our previous work \cite{HPL_Higgs} for $\GL_n$ and the following new result for $\SL_n$.

-\begin{thm} Let $C$ be a smooth projective geometrically connected genus $g$ curve over an arbitrary field $k$ with $C(k) \neq \emptyset$ and let $D$ be a divisor on $C$ such that either $D = K_C$ or $\deg(D) > 2g-2$.
-Fix a rank $n$ and coprime degree $d$ and a line bundle $L \in \Pic^d(C)$.
-Then the following statements hold in $\DM(k,\QQ)$. \begin{enumerate}[label=\emph{(\roman*)}] \item The motive of the moduli space $\GLHiggs^D:=\cM_{n,d}^D(C)$ of $D$-twisted $\GL$-Higgs bundles is a direct factor of the motive of a large enough power of $C$.
-In particular, it is abelian. \item The motive of the moduli space $\SLHiggs^D:=\cM_{n,L}^D(C)$ of $D$-twisted $\SL$-Higgs bundles is a direct factor of the motive of a product of étale covers of $C$.
-In particular, it is abelian. \end{enumerate} \end{thm}
+\begin{thm} Let $C$ be a smooth projective geometrically connected genus $g \geq 2$ curve over an arbitrary field $k$ with $C(k) \neq \emptyset$.
+For a rank $n$ and line bundle $L$ of coprime degree, the motive in $\DM(k,\QQ)$ of the moduli space $\SLHiggs:=\cM_{n,L}(C)$ of $\SL$-Higgs bundles is a direct factor of the motive of a product of étale covers of $C$.
+In particular, it is abelian. \end{thm}

-The strategy for $\SL$-Higgs bundles follows the same lines as for $\GL$-Higgs bundles in \cite{HPL_Higgs} which was based on the geometric ideas in \cite{GPHS}: one uses a motivic Bia{\l}ynicki--Birula decomposition associated to the $\GG_m$-action on the Higgs moduli space given by scaling the Higgs field to relate to motives of moduli spaces of chains of vector bundle homomorphisms (of fixed total determinant in the case of $\SL$-Higgs bundles).
-From this, we deduce the purity of $M(\GLHiggs^D)$ and $M(\SLHiggs^D)$ for Bondarko's weight structure and following \cite[\S 6.3]{HPL_Higgs}, it suffices to show that $M(\GLHiggs^D)$ (resp. $M(\SLHiggs^D)$) lies in the localising subcategory of $\DM(k,\QQ)$ generated by the motive of $C$ (resp. of étale covers of $C$).

-Next one uses variation of stability and Harder--Narasimhan recursions for moduli stacks of chains to reduce to describing the motive of the stack of injective chain homomorphisms (with fixed total determinant).
-At this point, the proof for $\SL$-Higgs bundles is slightly more involved.
-One next considers a full flag version of the stack of injective chain homomorphisms which admits a forgetful map to the stack of injective chain homomorphisms following \cite{Heinloth_LaumonBDay}.
-For $\GL$-Higgs bundles, this map is small and a torsor under a product of symmetric groups on a dense open and so we can compute the motive of the stack of injective chain homomorphisms from that of the full flag version, which is an iterated projective bundle over the product of a power of $C$ with a stack of vector bundles \cite{Heinloth_LaumonBDay}; the motive of the latter we computed in \cite{HPL_formula}.
+In \cite{HPL_Higgs}, we obtained a stronger result for the $\GL_n$-Higgs moduli space $\cM_{n,d}$ of coprime rank $r$ and degree $d$: its motive is generated by the motive of $C$.
+Our approach was based on the geometric ideas in \cite{GPHS}: via a motivic Bia{\l}ynicki--Birula decomposition for the scaling $\GG_m$-action on $\cM_{n,d}$ we relate to motives of moduli spaces of chains of vector bundle homomorphisms, and using variation of stability for chains and wall-crossing, we reduce to describing the motive of the stack of injective chain homomorphisms.
+We explicitly compute the latter using a full flag version of the stack of injective chain homomorphisms which by \cite{Heinloth_LaumonBDay} admits a small map to the stack of injective chain homomorphisms and is an iterated projective bundle over the product of a power of $C$ with a moduli stack of vector bundles, whose motive we computed in \cite{HPL_formula}.